openvuser/vuser/docs/Core Proposals/VEP2.md

   4. Log on-chain for immutability.

 ## Rationale
 VUSER is a coalition uniting publishers, users, and AI agents in a decentralized ecosystem.
-VUSER is a frontend protocol for virtual user actions, where these actions are permitted by the website and performed by an AI agent for a user.
+VUSER is a frontend(browser-use API) protocol for virtual user actions, where these actions are permitted by the website and performed by an AI agent for a user.
 It connects various paradigms together, mostly AI & blockchain.

 This design balances subsidies for growth with user autonomy, using revocable approvals to mitigate risks.
 Miner enforcement decentralizes checks, aligning with VUSER's blockchain paradigm.
 Tokenomics incentivize coalition participation, connecting AI actions to economic value.